ReidGlaze/ReidGlaze.github.io/_posts/2023-07-28-NBA-Playoffs-Analysis.md

 ## Slide 5: Unraveling the NBA Finals Stars

-In the NBA Finals, we focus on the top 5 players from the two competing teams.
+In the NBA Finals, I focus on the top 5 players from the two competing teams.
 Nikola Jokic shines as the 7th player to achieve two triple-doubles in an NBA Finals, solidifying his reputation as an all-around player.
 His average stats reflect his awe-inspiring performances throughout the tournament.

 In this Tableau-driven exploration, we've uncovered the exceptional talents and standout moments of NBA players during the 2023 playoffs.
 The numbers tell an intriguing story, revealing the players' prowess and the moments that captivated basketball fans worldwide.